BedrockStreaming/GuzzleHttpBundle/README.md

  - Redirect count
  - Redirect time
  - Cache hit
- - Cache ttl
+ - Cache TTL

-**NOTE :** If you choose guzzle for `redirect_handler`, The redirect count and redirect time will always set to zero.
+**NOTE:** If you choose Guzzle for `redirect_handler`, The redirect count and redirect time will always be zero.
 Cache information are available when a cache system is set.

 ## Cache system